Undergraduate Admissions - Visual and Media Arts

 Part 2 – Artist Statement or Statement of Creative Practice

-Include a short 150-300 word statement summarizing your artistic and creative interests.
+Include a short 150-300 word statement summarizing your scholarly, artistic, and creative interests.
 Be sure to answer/address the following:

 - Name an area of intended concentration chosen from the following list: